txbm/mcp-local-dev/README.md

 - 🎯 That last 15% is still where the real work happens
 - 📚 Great example of real-world AI development patterns

+## 💭 A Note on AI & The Future of Software

+As a software engineer with 20+ years of production experience across systems and frontend development, I'm incredibly excited about the future of LLM-assisted coding.
+This project isn't just a demo - it's a glimpse into how AI will augment and enhance the software engineering profession.

+The potential is massive.
+We're looking at a future where AI helps us create software with capabilities and quality levels previously thought impossible.
+The global demand for software is infinite, and with AI assistance, we're better positioned than ever to meet that demand.

+This isn't about replacement - it's about augmentation.
+Combining human expertise with AI capabilities opens up entirely new possibilities for what we can build and how quickly we can build it.

 ## 🙏 Big Thanks To

 - [UV](https://github.com/astral-sh/uv) - Speed demon Python package installer